Exatron Stringy Floppy: Usage and reaction

+An investigation by the Naval Postgraduate School in 1981 described the ESF-80 version of the string floppy as a quicker alternative to a cassette drive but noted the significant delays when compared to an 8" or 5.25" floppy.

 The Exatron drive was initially used in the Prophet-10 music synthesizer and was later replaced with a micro-cassette drive from Braemar, reportedly due to unreliability and poor mutual compatibility of the former.

-Cartridges, or "wafers", were available in tape lengths ranging from 5 to 75 ft.
-Known data capacities/tape length are: 4 kB/5 feet, 16 kB/20 feet, 48 kB/50 feet, and 64 kB/75 feet.
-One complete cycle through a 20 ft tape takes 55 to 65 seconds, depending on the number of files it contains.